The Ultimate In Birding Tours

 Near-endemic and other specialities found in the reserve include the amazingly colourful Citron-throated Toucan, the stolid Black-breasted Puffbird, Black Antshrike and the rare and poorly-known Black-billed Flycatcher.

-At dusk, Pauraques call around the lodge, and other nightbirds present in the area include both Crested, Spectacled and Black-and-white Owl sand Vermiculated, Tropical and Choco Screech Owls and Common and Great Potoos, though most of these are tough to see in the forest here.
+At dusk, Pauraques call around the lodge, and other nightbirds present in the area include Crested, Spectacled and Black-and-white Owls, Tropical and Choco Screech Owls, and Common and Great Potoos, though most of these are tough to see in the forest here.

 Nightbirding here may produce Lyre-tailed Nightjar, Tropical Screech Owl or even the rare Cinnamon Screech Owl.

-More difficult species include Wattled Guan, Ornate Hawk-Eagle, Pavonine Cuckoo, Brown-billed Scythebill, the attractive Rufous-rumped Antwren, Wing-barred Piprites, Southern Nightingale-Wren, Pale-eyed Thrush and Long-billed Gnatwren.
+More difficult species include Wattled Guan, Ornate Hawk-Eagle, Pavonine Cuckoo, Brown-billed Scythebill, the attractive Rufous-rumped Antwren, Wing-barred Piprites, Southern Nightingale-Wren, Pale-eyed Thrush and Trilling Gnatwren.

-Colombia with a Difference: Day 18 After a last morning at the Chestnut-capped Piha reserve we will return to Medellin for an overnight stay.
+Colombia with a Difference: Day 17 After a last morning at the Chestnut-capped Piha reserve we will travel to Santa Rosa de Ossos for an overnight stay.

-En route we will make a stop in some dry forest where we should find the recently discovered endemic Antioquia Wren, hopefully being alerted to it by its musical song.
-In the same area, we may well find the endemic Greyish Piculet and Apical Flycatcher, as well as Andean and Tody Motmots and perhaps Yellow-headed Manakin, while Scarlet-fronted Parakeets regularly screech overhead.
+En route, we will make a stop in some dry forest where we should find the recently discovered endemic Antioquia Wren, hopefully being alerted to it by its musical song.
+In the same area, we may well find the endemic Greyish Piculet and Apical Flycatcher, as well as Andean and Tody Motmots, while Scarlet-fronted Parakeets regularly screech overhead.

-Colombia with a Difference: Day 19 This morning we will visit a reserve close to the city where the endemic Yellow-headed Manakin is straightforward to find.
+Colombia with a Difference: Day 19 This morning we will visit the La Romera reserve close to the city where the endemic Yellow-headed Manakin is straightforward to find.

-Afterwards, we will head westwards to the town of Urrao for a two nights stay.
+Colibri del Sol: Day 1 From Medellin, we will head westwards to the town of Urrao.

-Flowers attract a succession of colourful gems.
+Flowers in the area attract a succession of colourful gems.
 As well as the Dusky Starfrontlet, the nectar attracts the unbelievable Sword-billed Hummingbird.
-Sparkling and Green Violetears often dominate, while tiny White-bellied Woodstars buzz around like toy helicopters!
+Sparkling and Lesser Violetears often dominate, while tiny White-bellied Woodstars buzz around like toy helicopters!
 Other hummers may include Tawny-bellied Hermit, Buff-tailed Coronet, the pretty Tourmaline Sunangel, Mountain Velvetbreast and the diminutive Purple-backed Thornbill.

-The dense bamboo hides some desirable skulkers such as the amazing Ocellated Tapaculo, Blackish, Stiles’s and Ash-coloured Tapaculos, and Rufous and Chestnut-naped Antpittas, and we will make attempts to see as many of these as possible.
+The dense bamboo hides some desirable skulkers such as the amazing Ocellated Tapaculo, Blackish, Stiles’s and Ash-coloured Tapaculos, the endemic Chami Antpitta and Chestnut-naped Antpittas.
+We will make attempts to see as many of these as possible.

 COLOMBIA OFF-THE-BEATEN-TRACK EXPEDITION TOUR REPORT 2021